aleksandar-vuckovic/cl_advection/readme.md

 v0, c1, c2, field |  The field and its parameters.
 For the navier field all three parameters are relevant, but for the shear field, c1 and c2 are ignored and only the value of v0 matters. centerX, centerY, centerZ | The initial center of the droplet. expcpX, expcpY, expcpZ, expAngle | The expected coordinates for the initial contact point and the expected initial contact angle.
-Those are used for the reference solutions.
+Those are used for the reference solutions. trackedContactPoint | Whether to track the left or right contact point.
+Only applicable in 2D.

 ## Compilation